Forrest N. Iandola

 Forrest N. Iandola is an American computer scientist specializing in efficient AI.

 Career

 Iandola earned a PhD in Electrical Engineering and Computer Science from UC Berkeley in 2016, advised by Kurt Keutzer.
-As part of his dissertation he co-authored SqueezeNet, a deep neural network for image classification that is optimized for smartphones and other mobile devices.
+As part of his dissertation, he co-authored SqueezeNet, a deep neural network for image classification optimized for smartphones and other mobile devices.

 Iandola and Keutzer went on to co-found DeepScale.
-The firm squeezes deep neural networks onto low-cost automotive grade processors for use in driver assistance systems.
+The firm squeezes deep neural networks onto low-cost automotive-grade processors for use in driver assistance systems.
 Tesla acquired DeepScale in 2019.

 In 2020, he co-authored SqueezeBERT, an efficient neural network for natural language processing.
 In 2022, he joined Meta as an AI research scientist.
-His research at Meta includes the efficient AI models EfficientSAM and MobileLLM.
+His research at Meta includes developing efficient AI models, such as EfficientSAM and MobileLLM.